Warped geometries of Segre-Veronese manifolds: alpha -warped geometries for Segre--Veronese manifolds

-In particular, a minimizing geodesic segment \new{on $\Var{N}$} lifts to a minimizing geodesic segment on $\Var{M}$. \end{lemma}
+In particular, a minimizing geodesic segment in $\Var{N}$ lifts to a minimizing geodesic segment in $\Var{M}$. \end{lemma}

-These \new{lemmas} are proved in \cref{sec:proof_of_lemmas}.
+These lemmas are proved in \cref{sec:proof_of_lemmas}.

-\new{ By \cref{lem_basic_covering_property}, if we want to find a minimizing connecting geodesic between $\tensor{P}$, $\tensor{Q} \in \Var{S}_\alpha^{\vect{k}}$, it suffices to enumerate the connecting geodesics between the preimages and pick the shortest one.
-This is essentially what our proposed matchmaking algorithm will do in \cref{prop_matching_algorithm}.}
+By \cref{lem_basic_covering_property}, if we want to find a minimizing geodesic \new{that connects} $\tensor{P}$ \new{and} $\tensor{Q} \in \Var{S}_\alpha^{\vect{k}}$, it suffices to enumerate the geodesics \new{connecting their} preimages \new{in the $\alpha$-warped pre-Segre--Veronese manifold} and pick the shortest one.
+This is essentially what our proposed matchmaking algorithm will do in \cref{prop_matching_algorithm}.

+\new{The geodesics of $\alpha$-warped product manifolds in general have been studied by Chen \cite{Chen1999}.
+In particular, \cite[Lemma 4.3]{Chen1999} states that geodesics in the warped product $\Var{M} \times_f \Var{N}$ have the property that their projection onto the second factor $\Var{N}$ also yields a geodesic, albeit not parameterized to be of constant speed.
+We can effectively leverage this result to parameterize geodesic segments passing through a given point in the pre-Segre--Veronese manifold.}